csc-training/geocomputing/python/roihu/README.md

 ### External parallelization tools

-What if we want to run the same process for not only one, but all Sentinel-2 files within a folder?
+What if we want to run the same process for not only one, but all files within a folder?

 -> We could adapt the sbatch script to run the same script with different input one after another in a for loop in the sbatch file, see `01_serial/single_core_example_list.sh` (the Python file stays the same as before).

 -> Or we adjust the Python script to take in the data folder instead of just one Sentinel-2 file and loop through all files in the main function (see `01_serial/single_core_example_folder.sh` and `01_serial/single_core_example_folder.py`).
 You can run it the same way as the single file script, by adapting the project to your project number in the `.sh` file.

-#### GNU parallel
+#### xargs

-GNU parallel can help parallelizing a script which otherwise is not parallelized.
-Instead of looping through the three files available within the batch job or the Python script, we let GNU Parallel handle that step.
-Checkout how it is used in [02_gnu_parallel/gnu_parallel_example.sh](02_gnu_parallel/gnu_parallel_example.sh) with your favorite editor and adapt the project number.
+xargs can help parallelizing a script which otherwise is not parallelized.
+Instead of looping through the three files available within the batch job or the Python script, we let xargs handle that step.
+Checkout how it is used in [02_xargs_parallel](02_xargs_parallel).

 * Changes in the batch job file compared to the `01_serial/single_core_example_list.sh`:
     * `--cpus-per-task` parameter is used to reserve 3 CPUs for the job
-    * Instead of a for loop, we use `parallel` program to read in the filenames from the text file and distribute them to the CPUs
+    * Instead of a for loop, we use `xargs` program to read in the filenames from the text file and distribute them to the CPUs
     * Memory and time allocations

-> To get to know how many `cpus-per-task` we need you can use for example `ls /appl/data/geo/sentinel/s2_example_data/L2A | wc -l` in the login node shell to count everything within the data directory before writing the batch job script.
+    * The Python file handles only ONE file, which it reads from arguments

 Submit the job to Roihu from login node shell: